Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 1. The main line shows revenue.
 2. Red markers show points that look unusual compared with recent history.

-An anomaly does not always mean an error.
-It may come from a promotion, a holiday, a supply issue, a data problem, or a real business event.
+An anomaly can come from a promotion, a holiday, a supply issue, a data problem, or a real business event.

 Anomalous Rows Table